harshaga819/harshaga819/README.md

 - 🌱 Currently learning and exploring data science, machine learning, and data visualization.
 - 🤝 Looking for opportunities to collaborate on data analysis, machine learning, and web development projects.
-- 💻 Experienced in Python, SQL, Power BI, and web technologies.
+- 💻 Experienced in Python, SQL, and web technologies.
 - 🎨 Web development skills include HTML, CSS, and JavaScript.
 - 🧠 Enthusiastic about solving real-world problems through data-driven solutions.